-Software Defined Wide Area Networks (SD-WAN) have been around for a number of years by now.
+Software-Defined Wide Area Networks (SD-WAN) have been around for a number of years by now.
 The next generation of this technology is here.
-Secure Access Service Edge (SASE) also known as Zero Trust Edge is where SD-WAN benefits really come to life and enable your secure journey to the cloud.
-This is the first piece about this topic.
+Secure Access Service Edge (SASE), also known as Zero Trust Edge, is where SD-WAN benefits really come to life, enabling your secure journey to the cloud.

 Modern applications demand a lot more from the network than in the past.
 It’s critical to have secure access to any application at any place.
-It should not matter if the application is locally hosted in a private datacenter, in a colocation facility, hosted in public cloud provider space (IaaS) or offered as a hosted application (SaaS).
-Secure access that’s what it is all about.
-The underlying (interregional) network that the SASE or SD-WAN solution builds its services on is of crucial importance for a good user experience.
-Creating and maintaining that underlay is GNX’ expertise.
+It should not matter if the application is locally hosted in a private data center, in a colocation facility, hosted in public cloud provider space (IaaS), or offered as a hosted application (SaaS).
+Secure access – that’s what it is all about.
+The underlying (interregional) network that the SASE or SD-WAN solution builds its services on is, then, crucial for a good user experience.

 Why do we need SASE?

-As users are positioned anywhere to do their work, the IT team has a much harder job in ensuring that the right levels of security are still applied to users while they are not sitting at office desks or are in company buildings.
+Today’s users can work from anywhere, which means that IT teams have a much harder job in ensuring that the right levels of security are still applied to users while they are not sitting at office desks or in company buildings.
 SASE ensures that a consistent security policy is enforced without having to backhaul traffic to chokepoints like VPN concentrators in data center locations or headquarters with limited bandwidth.

-This also heavily improves latency as users get direct access to SaaS applications from a geographically closer location rather than that traffic must be tunnelled all the way to a corporate site for further distribution.
-While simultaneously keeping track of user thread activity by streaming analytics and threat intelligence back to a central orchestrator, just like you would be able to when traffic goes through your big firewall.
+This also heavily improves latency as users get direct access to SaaS applications from a geographically closer location rather than traffic being tunneled all the way to a corporate site for further distribution.
+While simultaneously keeping track of user threat activity by streaming analytics and threat intelligence back to a central orchestrator.
+Just like you would be able to when traffic goes through your big firewall.

-The key to a great user experience is that connectivity is fast and reliable, while at the same time it adheres to the security standards and policies we need to adhere to.
-The demand on the network keeps growing every year and enforcing the same security standards becomes harder.
-Here SASE plays a big part by offloading network traffic to a global backbone that enables the user to connect to a location geographically close to him or her without losing any functionality in connecting to resources they need.
+The key to a great user experience is fast and reliable connectivity while adhering to the company’s security standards and policies.
+Demand on the network keeps growing every year, and enforcing the same security standards becomes harder.
+Here, SASE plays a big part by offloading network traffic to a global backbone that enables users to connect to a location geographically close to them without losing any functionality in connecting to resources they need.